-May 15, 2020 Updates: With the ongoing stay-at-home order and due to our reduced hours of park operations and reduction of staff, the following programs and events have been cancelled or suspended.
-Recreational centers remain closed.
+July 9, 2020 Update: Public restrooms in the parks may not be open or well stocked at all locations.
+Due to our reduced hours of park operations and reduction of staff, the following programs and events have been cancelled or suspended.
+Sports complexes remain closed.

 Club Pierce March-June